rschragger/BC10-Team-Profile-Generator/README.md

   - emails are correctly structured
   - no null information is supplied by accident
 - Colouring important information in the CLI
+- Using colour to help deliniate the roles and a responsive design for the HTML

 Future ideas
 - Add a few more unit tests